nahid/php-unique-multiple-random-number/README.md

-PHP Unique Multiple Random Number Generato
+PHP Unique Multiple Random Number Generator
 ==============================================

 Its a PHP function for generate unique multiple random number as an array.